Three years later: How to live in a world that challenges your moral compass every day?

 2. I have stopped reading most tech blogs.
 They are just glorified PR machines.

-I would rather read science publications or the Tech section of a good news magazine or publication that I respect.
+I would instead read science publications or the Tech section of a good news magazine or publication that I respect.
 The Washington Post, Quartz, and The Guardian have become less aligned to the digital supremacist agenda these last two years.

 It’s also better to read about people that inspire you in long-form interviews.
 For example, I love listening to Jason Fried or the indie VC guys.
 I have decided to spend more time discovering what is behind the concept of Slow Capital.
 I also love reading Ben Thompson’s thoughtful analysis.
+And my friend Om life poetry.

 3. I have started listening to more podcasts.